FuelLabs/sway/docs/src/advanced/assembly.md

 - `one` is an example of a "reserved register", of which there are 16 in total.
 Further reading on this is linked below under "Semantics".
 - we return `r2` & specify the return type as being u32 (the return type is u64 by default).

+An important note is that the `ji` and `jnei` opcodes are not available with the `asm` block.
+For those looking to use control structure with assembly it is reccomended to use `if`, `else`, and `while` control structures in surrounding sway, to the combine multiple smaller `asm` blocks.

 ## Helpful Links

 For examples of assembly in action, check out the [Sway standard library](https://github.com/FuelLabs/sway/tree/master/sway-lib-std).